StackVista/stackstate-docs/develop/developer-guides/custom-functions/mapping-functions.md

 #### Script

-The mapping function script is shown below.
+Below is the mapping function script.

 * Line 1 of the script sets the value of the key streams to be a list.
 * The entries of that list are also added, as shown on lines 2 through to 14.
 Each entry will be a map of `key:value` pairs with enough information about the metric stream for the template to create the stream definition.
 Each entry contains the keys `name`, `metric`, `id`, and `priority`.